-Property transferred Amount to be applied Exemption Capital asset being property The net sale consideration.
-Entire Capital gain held under trust for charitable purpose.
-Only a part of the net sale consideration [(Amount so utilised) - (the cost of acquisition and cost of improvement of the transferred asset)] Capital asset, being property held under trust in part only for The net sale consideration The proportionate amount of the capital gain. such purposes Only a part of the net sale consideration [(Amount so utilised) - transferred asset)]
+Property transferred Amount to be applied Exemption Capital asset being The net sale consideration.
+Entire Capital gain property held under trust for charitable purpose.
+Only a part of the net sale consideration [(Amount so utilised) - (the cost of acquisition and cost of improvement of the transferred asset)] Capital asset, being The net sale consideration The proportionate amount of the capital gain. property held under trust in Torny a pair or me nor sale Proportionate amount of - part only for such purposes consideration [(Amount so utilised) - (the cost of the transferred asset)]